Behind the Scenes of 'Toyz Galore': Sneak Peek into the Pilot Episode "First Day Magic" - Where Retail Meets Teenage Chaos

 Mr. Thompson leads them through the store like a deranged tour guide:

-• ACTION FIGURE ALLEY: Rows upon rows of superheroes, villains, and characters from every conceivable franchise.
-Mr. Thompson demonstrates the “proper” way to display action figures (“They must look ready for adventure, not like they’re waiting for the bus!”).
+ACTION FIGURE ALLEY: Rows of superheroes, villains, and characters from every conceivable franchise.
+Mr. Thompson demonstrates the “proper” way to display action figures.

-• BOARD GAME BOULEVARD: Stacks of games reaching toward the ceiling.
-Eliot immediately gravitates toward the strategy games while Carissa admires the artistic box designs.
+BOARD GAME BOULEVARD: Stacks of games reaching toward the ceiling.
+Eliot gravitates toward strategy games while Carissa admires artistic box designs.

-• CRAFT CORNER: Carissa’s eyes light up like Christmas morning as she surveys the endless supplies of creativity.
+CRAFT CORNER: Carissa’s eyes light up as she surveys endless creative supplies.

-• ELECTRONICS EMPORIUM: Eliot’s natural habitat, filled with the latest gaming systems, tablets, and gadgets that beep, buzz, and occasionally explode in showers of harmless sparks.
+ELECTRONICS EMPORIUM: Eliot’s natural habitat, filled with gaming systems, tablets, and gadgets that beep and buzz.

 GRAHAM